Pepperdine Restoration Plan

 Disinfection of installed partitions is a shared responsibility between the University and the end-user of that space.
-Staff working at counters with plexiglass should clean any high touch areas, such as transaction slots, twice daily and at the end or beginning of their shift.
-Faculty members using classroom partitions should clean them before and after use.
+For your safety, and to preserve the structural integrity of plexiglass installations at counters and desks, please do not touch or attempt to clean the plexiglass partitions.
+Our custodial staff has been trained on how to safely clean and disinfect these partitions, and they will be doing so nightly.
+Faculty members using classroom partitions may clean them before and after use with the disinfectant spray provided in their classroom.
 Cleaning products provided to classrooms and workspaces by the University will be approved for use on plexiglass partitions.
-University custodial staff will disinfect classroom partitions twice daily and once each evening, and all other partitions will be disinfected once each evening.
+University custodial staff will disinfect classroom partitions each evening.

 Depending on an employee's role or work setting, a department or manager may require employees to adhere to additional safety measures beyond those outlined above.
 Prior to returning, employees are encouraged to reach out to supervisors to confirm the cleaning and disinfecting protocols for individual areas.

 Please direct any questions to the University's COVID-19 info line at 310.506.8111

 The University will continue daily and weekly cleaning services in the student residence halls and will add services to student apartment complexes.
 Custodians remove trash from common spaces in all areas, clean public restrooms, and vacuum the residence hall lobby and corridors on a daily basis.
 Private restrooms will be cleaned twice per week and living areas vacuumed three days per week.